-We recognise that children often have individual needs and that these may change from time to time and over time.
-A variety of approaches will be used in order that individuals learn well.
+We recognise that the needs of the individual child vary according to age, ability, previous knowledge, maturity and many other factors.
+Needs may change from time to time and over time, depending on the child.

+A variety of approaches will be used in order that individuals acquire knowledge and skills.
 Learning may take place within a whole class, smaller groups or on an individual basis.
 Learners are challenged at their level and supported through the use of appropriate strategies and resources.
-Vulnerable children and those identified as having specific learning needs are supported in line with national policy and our local agreement.
-We work with outside agencies to ensure that individuals are supported to the best of our ability.